 For the relative bias index, we first calculated a deviation matrix.
-For each participant in blocks 1 and 3, for each target, we calculated the value of target times slope plus intercept for the visual trials and also calculated the value of target times slope plus intercept for the audio trials (i.e. the average fitted response for visual-only and audio-only trials with each target).
+For each participant in blocks 1 and 3, for each target we calculated the value of target times slope plus intercept for the visual trials and also calculated the value of target times slope plus intercept for the audio trials (i.e., the average fitted response for visual-only and audio-only trials with each target).
 We then calculated the absolute difference between these two values.
-This resulted in a deviation matrix of size 39 (participants) x 2 (blocks) x 13 (targets).
+This resulted in a deviation matrix of size 39 participants $\times$ 2 blocks $\times$ 13 targets.
 The relative bias measure was averaged across targets within participants and within blocks.
-This resulted in a 39 (participants) x 2 (blocks) matrix of relative biases.
+This resulted in a 39 participants $\times$ 2 blocks matrix of relative biases.
 If the reader imagines a fit line for the audio trials and a fit line for the visual trials, the relative bias is proportional to the area that separates the two lines.

-After the pre-registration, as part of a separate project, we considered whether it would be more appropriate to divide the standard deviation by the slope as a measure of variable error.
-This would compensate for anyone showing a strong central tendency bias (e.g. pushing every response 20% of the way towards the centre), which could decrease the standard deviation of residuals without actually improving the precision of perception.
-This procedure is described and justified extensively in another article (Aston et al., 2021).
-In addition to the pre-registered analyses, we also calculated the main outcomes using this alternative method and found the same pattern of significance as reported below.
+After the preregistration, as part of a separate project, we considered whether it would be more appropriate to divide the standard deviation by the slope as a measure of VE.
+This would compensate for anyone showing a strong central tendency bias (e.g., pushing every response 20% of the way toward the center), which could decrease the standard deviation of residuals without actually improving the precision of perception.
+This procedure is described and justified extensively in another article (Aston, Negen, Nardini, & Beierholm, 2022).
+In addition to the preregistered analyses, we also calculated the main outcomes using this alternative method and found the same pattern of significance as reported below.

-Analysis Plan
+Analysis plan

-The pre-registered analysis had three parts.
-First, bimodal VE advantage in Block 3 was tested against zero using a one-tailed t-test.
-This was used to confirm that some kind of cue combination is occurring in this task and population.
+The preregistered analysis had three parts.
+First, bimodal VE advantage in block 3 was tested against zero using a one-tailed t-test.
+This was used to confirm that some kind of cue combination was occurring in this task and population.
 Second, a paired one-tailed t-test was used to test for a larger bimodal VE advantage in block 3 than in block 1.
 This is the central outcome, suggesting that cue combination increases after the intervention.
-Third, there was a custom multiple regression test - specifically, an f-test using nested hypotheses.
-The idea of this multiple regression was to see if any increases in bimodal VE advantage might be linked specifically to decreases in relative internal bias in a way that is separable from key covariates like block number.
-This third analysis was hoping to show that bimodal VE advantage and cue combination held a unique relation not explained by other covariates.
+Third, there was a custom multiple regression test-specifically, an F-test using nested hypotheses.
+The idea of this multiple regression was to see if any increases in bimodal VE advantage might be linked specifically to decreases in relative internal bias in a way that is separable from key covariates such as block number.
+This third analysis was intended to show that the bimodal VE advantage and cue combination held a unique relation not explained by other covariates.